John Gregory (footballer)

-John Charles Gregory (born 11 May 1954) is an English former footballer.
-He has previously managed: Portsmouth, Plymouth Argyle, Wycombe Wanderers, Aston Villa, Derby County, Queens Park Rangers, Maccabi Ahi Nazareth, F.C.
-Ashdod, FC Kairat, Crawley Town and Chennaiyin.
+John Charles Gregory (born 11 May 1954) is an English former football player and manager.
+He last served as the head coach of Super League Kerala side Malappuram.

 As a player, he was a versatile midfielder who started his career at Northampton Town and later played for Brighton & Hove Albion, QPR, Derby and Aston Villa.
 He won six caps for England.

+He later managed Portsmouth, Plymouth Argyle, Wycombe Wanderers, Aston Villa, Derby County, Queens Park Rangers, Maccabi Ahi Nazareth, Ashdod, Kairat, Crawley Town and Chennaiyin.